FabriFalasca/delta-MAPS/README.md

                                    - maxLag is the maximum possible lag that you want to use
                                    - netSigLevel is the network identification significance level
                                    - q = TRUE/FALSE.
-                                                If TRUE, the Flase Discovery Rate will be used for the network inference If FALSE, a t-test will be used for the network inference.
+                                                If TRUE, the False Discovery Rate will be used for the network inference If FALSE, a t-test will be used for the network inference.